1965Eric/IBM-PY0101EN-Python-Basics-for-Data-Science/README.md

 * The purpose of having **functions** in Python
 * How to operate on files to **read and write data** in Python
 * How to use **pandas**, a must have package for anyone attempting data analysis in Python

+You can also find my notebooks on [Github Gist](https://gist.github.com/1965Eric)